b-m-f/hugo-picture-optimization/README.md

 ## How to use

-Download the script and execute it inside the root of your hugo website from the commandline.
+Download the script and execute it inside the root of your Hugo repository from the commandline.

 You might have to make it executable with `chmod +x hugo_optimized`.